 Formal parameters On entry to a procedure, esp points to the return address, and the parameters to the procedure are the bytes beyond the return address (in the positive direction).
-Hence the offsets for the formal parameters will be positive.
-Hence, alocs with positive offsets are considered to be the formal parameters.
+Hence the ar\offsets for the formal parameters will be positive.
+Using this observation, the number of formal parameters for the procedure can be determined by where stack\width is 4 for 32-bit executables and 2 for 16-bit executables.
+For our example, the maximum ar\offset in initArray is 8 (corresponding to the operand [esp+8]), and the size of the return address is 4; hence, there are two formals.